m-szalik/dbpatch/README.md

 ====================

 ### Manage versioning of your databases with maven
 **This plugin allows you to version database changes (sql patches) with maven.
-It can automaticly apply patches as well as execute rollback scripts.**
+It can automaticly apply patches as well as execute roll-backs scripts.**
 _Whenever it is possible patches are executed in transactions, so you can be sure that your patch was applied correctly or none._

 #### Plugin goals: